markcellus/router-component/README.md

 ### triggerRoute(url)

 The triggerRoute method tells router to navigate to a specific `url`.
-When this is called, all templates, css, data, and scripts will load for the url which are all retrieved by the [fetch API](https://fetch.spec.whatwg.org/).
+When this is called, the page associated with the url along with all of its assigned modules will load and get appended to the DOM.
+All specified templates, css, data, and scripts will also load, which are retrieved by the [fetch API](https://fetch.spec.whatwg.org/).

 ```javascript
 router.triggerRoute('home').then(function () {